-Qualitative Disclosures a) i) Views of BOD on trading/ investment activities The Board approves all policies related to ma reviews compliance on a regular basis.
-The defective funding to finance assets growth and The market risk covers the followings risks of i) Interest rate risk ii) Equity price risk iii) Foreign exchange risk and iv) Commodity price risk objective is to nd trade relate provide cost d transactions. ii) Methods used to measure Market risk Standardized approach has been used to mea total capital requirement in respect of market r requirement calculated for each of risk subcate minimum capital requirement is measured in to calculated capital charges for "specific risk" and isk is the aggre egories.
-For eac erms of two se egate capital ch risk categories parately iii) Market Risk Management System and foreign exchange risks with oversight from Committee (ALCO) comprising senior executive The Treasury Division manages market risk covering liquidity, interest rate and foreign exchange risks with oversight from Asset-Liability Management Committee (ALCO) comprising senior executives of the Bank.
-ALCO is chaired by the Managing Director.
-ALCO meetings are held at least once in a month. iv) Policies and processes for mitigating market risk There are approved limits for Market risk relable balance sheet and off-balance sheet items.
-The enforced on a regular basis to protect against the Bank meets on regular basis to review the exchange rate, foreign exchange position and foreign exchange risks.
-The limits are in the limits a monitored and .
-The ALCO of narket condition Quantitative Disclosures b) The capital requirements for BDT in Millio market risk The Capital Requirement for: Solo Consolidated Interest rate risk 8.12 8.12 Equity position risk 113.99 142.69 Foreign exchange risk 24.18 24.18 Commodity risk - Total capital requirement for Market Risk 146.29 174.99
+G) Warket risk Qu alitative Disclosures a) i) Views of BOD on trading/ investment activities The Board approves all policies related to ma compliance on a regular basis.
+The objectifunding to finance assets growth and trade risk covers the followings risks of the Bank's i) Interest rate risk ii) Equity price risk iii) Foreign exchange risk and iv) Commodity price risk ve is to provi elated transac ide cost effective tions.
+The market Standardized approach has been used to measure the Mark capital requirement in respect of market risk is the aggregate calculated for each of risk subcategories.
+For each risk categories capital requirement is measured in terms of two separately of charges for "specific risk" and "general market risk". apital requirement regories minimum iii) Market Risk Management System The Treasury Division manages market risk covering liquidit iv) Policies and processes for mitigating market risk There are approved limits for Market risk related instruments both of sheet and off-halance sheet items.
+The limits are monitored and e d and enforced on of the Bank meets n, exchange rate, Qu antitative Disclosures b) BDT in Million The Capital Requirement for: Solo Consolidated The capital requirements for market risk Interest rate risk 0.78 0.78 Equity position risk 149.61 170.33 THE ROLL HOL Foreign exchange risk 12.83 12.83 Commodity risk - - Total capital requirement for Market Risk 163.22 183.94